 [t]he 'serpent' represents the coiled-up spinal energy which stimulates the sex nerves.
 'Adam' is reason, and 'Eve' is feeling.
 When the emotion or Eve-consciousness in any human being is overpowered by the sex impulse, his reason or Adam also succumbs. - Yukteswar ◊

-The Bible does not tell 'the serpent' represents any coiled-up spinal energy that stimulates the sex nerves.
-That is another story imposed on what Genesis tells about the birth of man and woman.
-Instead, the Bible says the serpent was a crafty, speaking, wild animal with a knowledge of fruits that exposed the Bible's God as a liar or something:
+The Bible does not give any clues that makes it plain that the story told by Yukteswar is what Genesis tells about the birth of man and woman: The Bible says the serpent was a crafty, speaking, wild animal with a knowledge of fruits that exposed the Bible's God as a liar or something:

-❋ Misrepresentations should go.
-We can thrive by what is good, and do not need evils - for evils can become dangerous.
+◎ Misrepresentations should go.
+We can thrive by what is good, and do not need dangerous twists.

 2 - Some more points to this

 How to increase in number: Humans were banished from Eden because God did not want them to live for ever, the Bible says.
-[Gen 3:22-23]
+(Genesis 3:22-23)

 As a matter of fact, Yukteswar's rallying does not go well along with the Bible evidence.
 (1) Man and woman disobeyed a direct order (2) and got knowledge.
 (3) And God did not want them to get immortal also.
 That is what the Bible tells you, and it differs from from what Yukteswar reads into it.